 How to get here and travel within the city:

 Sevilla has a small airport you can fly into.
 The nearest train station from the Santa Cruz neighborhood is Santa Justa.
-We took the train to Granada from here.
+I took the train to Granada from here.
 Everything else is within walking distance.
 Also, there are trains which run within the city.
 There are even horse carriages to get you to your hotel if you are too tired to walk.

 It’s a beautiful cathedral located in the center of the city.
 I would suggest you buy your tickets for this beforehand.
 Your ticket also includes free entrance to the Baroque masterpiece, the Iglesia del Salvador.
 You can also visit the Torre Giralda – tower on the NE side of the cathedral.
 The hike to Giralda is included in your entrance to the cathedral.
 If yo don’ t want to climb on a hot day, save your energy and enjoy the view from Patio de los Naranjos.